mP1/j2cl-java-util-TimeZone/README.md

 ## Transpiling

-The `j2cl-maven-plugin` will shade the source during the transpile phase, so `walkingkooka.j2cl.java.util.TimeZone` is available to the runtime as `java.util.TimeZone` and something similar for `walkingkooka.j2cl.java.util.SimpleTimeZone`.
+The `j2cl-maven-plugin` will shade the source during the transpile phase, so `TimeZone` is available to the runtime as `java.util.TimeZone` and something similar for `SimpleTimeZone`.